-Heat PID+Cool ON-OFF: Set OUT1= REVR, OUT2 = AL2, A2FN= PV1.H, A2MD=NORM, A2HY=0.1, PB1 \neq 0, TI1 \neq 0, TD1 \neq 0, and set appropriate values for O1TY and CYC1.
+Heat PID+Cool ON-OFF: Set OUT1= REVR, A1FN or A2FN= PV1.H, A1FN or A2MD=NORM, A1HY or A2HY=0.1, PB1 \neq 0, TI1 \neq 0,TD1 \neq 0, and set appropriate values for O1TY and CYC1.

-Heat PID+Cool PID: set OUT1=REVR, OUT2=COOL, CPB=100, DB=-4.0, PB1≠0, TI1≠0, TD1≠0 and set appropriate values for O1TY, CYC1, O2TY, CYC2.
+Heat PID+Cool PID : set OUT1=REVR, OUT2=COOL, CPB=100, DB=-4.0, PB1 \neq 0, TI1 \neq 0, TD1 \neq 0, and set appropriate values for O1TY, CYC1, O2TY, CYC2.

-If you have no idea about a new process, then use self-tuning program to optimize the PID values by selecting YES for SELF to enable the self-tuning program.
-See section 3-19 for self-tuning description.
+If you have no idea about a new process, then use self-tuning program to optimize the PID values by selecting YES for SELF to enable the self-tuning program .See section 3-18 for self-tuning description.
 You can use the auto-tuning program for the new process or directly set the appropriate values for PB1, TI1 & TD1 according to the historical records for the repeated systems.
 If the control behavior is still inadequate, then use manual tuning to improve the control.
-See section 3-21 for manual tuning.
+See Section 3-20 for manual tuning.

-CPB Programming: The cooling proportional band is measured by % of PB with range 1~255.
-Initially set 100% for CPB and examine the cooling effect.
+CPB Programming: The cooling proportional band is measured by a % of PB with range 1~255.
+Initially set set the CPB to 100% and examine the cooling effect.
 If cooling action should be enhanced then decrease CPB, if cooling action is too strong then increase CPB.
-The value of CPB is related to PB and its value remains unchanged throughout the self-tuning and auto-tuning procedures.
+The value of CPB remains unchanged throughout the self-tuning and autotuning procedures.

 Adjustment of CPB is related to the cooling media used.
-For air used as cooling media, adjust CPB at 100(%).
-For oil used as cooling media, adjust CPB at 125(%).
-For water used as cooling media, adjust CPB at 250(%).
+When air is used as cooling media, adjust the CPB to 100(%).
+For oil adjust CPB to 125%.
+For water, adjust the CPB to 250%.

+For oil is used as cooling media, adjust CPB at 125(%).
+For water is used as cooling media, adjust CPB at 250(%).

-DB Programming: Adjustment of DB is dependent on the system requirements.
-If more positive value of DB (greater dead band) is used, an unwanted cooling action can be avoided but an excessive overshoot over the set point will occur.
-If more negative value of DB (greater overlap) is used, an excessive overshoot over the set point can be minimized but an unwanted cooling action will occur.
-It is adjustable in the range -36.0% to 36.0 % of PB1 (or PB2 if PB2 is selected).
+DB Programming: Adjustment of the DB is dependent on the system requirements.
+If a more positive value of DB(greater dead band) is used, an unwanted cooling action can be avoided but an excessive overshoot over the set point will occur.
+If a more negative value of DB(greater overlap) is used, an excessive overshoot over the set point can be minimized but an unwanted cooling action will occur.
 A negative DB value shows an overlap area over which both outputs are active.
 A positive DB value shows a dead band area over which neither output is active.

-3-8 Dwell Timer
+3-7 Dwell Timer

-Alarm 1 or alarm 2 can be configured as dwell timers by selecting TIMR for A1FN or A2FN, but not both, otherwise Er07 will appear.
+Alarm 1 or alarm 2 can be configured as a dwell timer by selecting TIMR for A1FN or A2FN, but not both, or Er07 will be displayed.
 As the dwell timer is configured, the parameter TIME is used for dwell time adjustment.
 The dwell time is measured in minutes ranging from 0 to 6553.5 minutes.
-Once the process reaches the set point, the dwell timer starts to count from zero until time out.
+Once the process reaches the set point, the dwell timer will start to count from zero until time out.
 The timer relay will remain unchanged until time out.
-The dwell timer
+The dwell timer operation is shown per the following diagram.